christopherlam888/quote-bank/README.md

 Easily add a new quote by pressing the + button and entering the quote information.

-Delete a quote with a simple click of a button.
+Copy or delete a quote with a simple click of a button.

 ***